Skip to content

 • Make sure to wrap this value in double-quotation marks if it contains any spaces (e.g., "fw://flywheel/Brain Tumor Progression")

-8. You can exit out of this progress display by pressing Ctrl+c or by simply closing the terminal window altogether.
-This has no effect on the import job itself -- the import will still continue to run.
+If you are importing from an External Storage device, then you can exit out of this progress display by pressing Ctrl+c or by simply closing the terminal window altogether.
+This has no effect on the export job itself -- the export will still continue to run.

 Next Steps